 Management of treatment outcomes: including those that are impairment-based, activity participation-based and environmentally-based

-- Correction and amelioration of co-morbid conditions, treating and avoidance of dehydration especially in the older adults.
+- Correction and amelioration of co-morbid conditions, polypharmacy, treating and avoidance of dehydration especially in the older adults.

 - Physical therapy for balance exercises, gait training and vestibular rehabilitation

 - Provision of gait aides such as canes and walkers for safe gait